-February 3, 2021 — Four months ago, 83-year-old Jesuit priest, Fr.
+May 27, 2021 — In October of 2020, 83-year-old Jesuit priest, Fr.
 Stan Swamy, was arrested by the Indian government on false charges of terrorism.
 Fr.
 Swamy has dedicated his life to accompanying the poor and marginalized in India, especially the Indigenous Adivasi community.
-His arrest is part of a broad crackdown on human rights defenders in India that has incarcerated 16 activists.
+His arrest and ongoing imprisonment is part of a broad crackdown on human rights defenders in India that has incarcerated 16 activists.

-“Our country stands for freedom of speech, freedom of assembly, freedom of religion, and against abuses of power, especially those that target people working to protect the rights of those who are marginalized,” writes Fr.
-Tim Kesicki, SJ, president of the Jesuit Conference of Canada and the United States.
+“Our country stands for freedom of speech, freedom of assembly, freedom of religion, and against abuses of power, especially those that target people working to protect the rights of those who are marginalized,” wrote Fr.
+Tim Kesicki, SJ, president of the Jesuit Conference of Canada and the United States, in a letter to President Biden.
 “The beginning of a new Administration is an important time to send a clear message about these values that our country holds dear.
 We cannot espouse these principles and values and stand by, doing nothing in this case.”

 — Tom Lantos Human Rights Commission (@TLHumanRights) January 17, 2021